7 Tarsakh, The Year of the Star Walker’s Return (1490 DR)

 The heads turned their attention to the fighter.
 “Diderius shall grant you what you seek, but only if you heed him and continue to show respect!”
 They then reverted to their original positions.

 Everybody waited to see if anything would happen.

-Varram’s group left a wooden ladder that extended up thirty feet to a stone stairwell to the entrance.
+Varram’s group had left a wooden ladder that extended up thirty feet to a stone stairwell leading to the entrance.